TheRealAnonymous008/quartz/content/details/computer science/software engineering/guidelines/Software Construction.md

 * Treating software construction as similar to building construction suggests that *careful preparation is needed* and illuminates the difference between large and small projects.
 	* A well-planned project improves your ability to change your mind later about details
 * Thinking of software-development practices as tools in an intellectual toolbox suggests further that every programmer has many tools and that no single tool is right for every job. *Choosing the right tool for each problem is one key to being an effective programmer.*

+* If the anticipated performance gain doesn’t justify the bother of profiling the code to verify the improvement, it doesn’t justify the erosion in code quality either.
 # Topics
 * [[Upstream Prerequisites and Planning]]
 * [[Software Design]]